A Cleaner City

 Starting in 2007 with buses running on waste cooking oil from local pubs and restaurants, The Big Lemon is now expanding their fleet of buses with a new goal: to be the UK's first all-electric route network.
 With solar power at their bus depot to charge their rapidly growing fleet of electric buses, The Big Lemon are storming ahead in pursuit of their goals, setting a fine example for bus companies nationwide.

-Launched in 2017, the Brighton BikeShare is a fantastic way to get around Brighton & Hove.
-Dotted around the city are a number of hubs, where the distinctive turquoise bikes of the BTN BikeShare can be picked up and ridden around the city.
-With prices starting at just £1, the new service has been a huge success, enabling people to travel across the city for excellent value, reducing congestion and emissions in the process.
-Plus, it's great exercise!
+Formerly the Brighton BikeShare, Brighton & Hove uses Beryl to allow anyone to hire bikes easily across the city.
+It's a fantastic and popular way to get around Brighton & Hove.
+Dotted around the city are a number of hubs, where the distinctive turquoise bikes of Brighton Beryl Bikes can be picked up and ridden around the city.
+Grab the Beryl App to get started!

 Zedify